 You need to have bought a piece of land before thinking of building a home.
 If you don’t you need to buy the land first.
 Cheap land is available outside Nairobi.

-In counties such as Machakos, Kajiando, and Kiambu.
+In counties such as Machakos, Kajiando, and remote areas of Kiambu.
 Kantafu is in Machakos county.
-You could get a piece of the land cross to tarmac for about 700,000 Kenya Shillings.
+You could get a piece of the land cross to the tarmac for about 700,000 Kenya Shillings.

 The further away from the tarmac, the cheaper land becomes.
-With 200,000 Shillings you get land about 15 kilometers from the tarmac.
-Plot sizes are 50×80 square meters while some are 50×100.
+With 300,000 Shillings you get land about 15 kilometers from the tarmac.
+Plot sizes are 50×80 square feet while others are 50×100.

 How to build a house in Kenya needs a good preparation plan